dqsis/parsec-airfoils/README.md

 The only input required by `parsecairfoils.py` are the 11 PARSEC parameters (found in the file [data/parsec_parameters.csv](http://github.com/dqsis/parsec-airfoils/blob/master/data/parsec_parameters.csv)).
 Note that `parsecairfoils.py` uses additionally the module `parseccoef.py` which contains the user function *pcoef*.
-`pcoef` formulates and solve the system that generates the coefficients of the PARSEC polynomial.
+`pcoef` formulates and solves the system that generates the coefficients of the PARSEC polynomial.

 Discussion and development